 Ideally, professionals with an education in accounting, finance and/or business will be best suited to fund accountant positions.

-The funds industry improved again during 2013 with a steady stream of permanent positions released to the market.
+The funds industry is continuing to improve with a steady stream of permanent positions released to the market.
 Dublin is generally recognised as a global hub for fund administration with most of the world’s leading operators based in the city.
 Although the global financial crisis significantly impacted these organisations, many firms began to lift headcount freezes and are now looking for quality candidates to reinforce their fund accounting teams.